carbon-io/carbond/doc/Endpoint.md

 #### get
 Synchronous implementation of HTTP ```GET```.
 Either a ```function``` or an ```Operation``` object.

-If the operation is defined by a function it will have the parameters:
+If the operation is defined by a function it will have these parameters:
   * ```params```: an ```Object``` containing all path and query parameters

 If the operation is defined by an ```Operation``` object the definition will have a ```service``` method of the same signature.